pfapi/redis-cluster-service/README.md

 # redis-cluster-service

-In many situation, we just need a redis-server service as the same way as other services: nginx, mysql and postgres that we can use systemctl to start and stop it.
+In many situations, we just need a redis-server service as the same way as other services: nginx, mysql and postgres that we can use systemctl to start and stop it.

 redis-cluster-service is a github action to install latest redis server and redis cluster as service for ubuntu-latest.